uludag/hspsdb-indexer/README.md

 results, in json and SAM formats.
 We have started working on SAM output files only recently;
-we do not yet have web interface support for the indexed SAM outputs as we have for the indexed json outputs, https://github.com/uludag/hspsdb-webcode.
+we do not yet have web interface support for the indexed SAM outputs as we have for the indexed json outputs; https://github.com/uludag/hspsdb-webcode.
+You can see development version of the web interface from the [test server](http://hspsdb-test.herokuapp.com/) we have which is connected to an Elasticsearch server with a small set of sample BLAST results.

 [ ![Codeship Status for uludag/hspsdb-indexer]
 (https://app.codeship.com/projects/1a5a9020-4dd9-0134-d04d-069048840640/status?branch=master)](https://app.codeship.com/projects/170651)